What is ‘CycleRAP’?

 The CycleRAP model and data is expected to be of interest to a wide range of stakeholders, including:

 |Transport and urban planners||Bike share and micro mobility sharing service providers||Bicycle courier and food delivery companies||School communities|

 |Policy makers and advocates for the environment, climate change and sustainability||Health services and insurance providers||Infrastructure and transport investors||Mapping and navigation providers|

-How will CycleRAP be used?
+How should CycleRAP be used?

-CycleRAP can be used on its own or in conjunction with other road assessment tools, such as Star Rating assessments or road safety audit, to provide bicyclist and light mobility-specific analysis.
+CycleRAP can be used on its own or in conjunction with other road safety assessment tools, such as Star Rating assessments or road safety audit, to provide bicyclist and light mobility-specific analysis.